-You can manually receive a transfer package into a destination database (see "Manually receive a transfer package" on page 53), or the source database can automatically initiate the receive (see "Automatic receive setup and use" on page 136).
+You can manually receive a transfer package into a destination database (see "Receiving a transfer package manually" on page 57), or the source database can automatically initiate the receive (see "How to use automatic receive" on page 142).
 The type of receive operation (either Manual or Automatic) is set up when you create or edit a DCM database definition.